 For a transplant to take place, you need to have a donor whose tissue type matches your own.
 Matching is based on your human leukocyte antigen (HLA) tissue type.
 Your HLA is part of what makes you ‘you’ – your individual genetic characteristics.

-Your HLA type is made up of five genes.
-Each one of these has two different versions (called alleles) making 10 in total.
+Your HLA type is made up of many genes, but when it comes to matching, we are most interested in six of them.
+Each one of these has two different versions (called alleles) making 12 in total.
 You inherit one version from your mother and one from your father.
-When it comes to matching you with a donor, if nine of these genes match up it’s called a 9/10 match.
-If all 10 match then you’ve got yourself a 10/10 match.
+When it comes to matching you with a donor, if 11 of these genes match up it’s called an 11/12 match.
+If all 12 match then you’ve got yourself a 12/12 match.
 It’s important that your doctors find the best possible match because this will give your body the best possible chance of accepting your donor’s stem cells.

-Finding a donor if you’re from an ethnic minority background or have a rare tissue type
+Finding a donor if you’re from a minority ethnic background or have a rare tissue type